Rahul-404/Rahul-404/README.md

 - Advanced machine learning algorithms such as ensemble methods and deep learning architectures.
 - Big data technologies including Apache Spark for scalable data processing.
 - Enhancing my knowledge of cloud platforms like AWS for deploying machine learning models.

-## 💼 Work Experience

-- **Associate Data Scientist** at **Altimetrik**, Bangalore, India *(2022 - 2022)*
-  - Led data analysis and modeling projects, contributing to business insights and decision-making processes.
-  - Collaborated with cross-functional teams to implement machine learning solutions for real-world applications.

 ## 📫 Get in Touch